NHMDenmark/NHMDlabelreader/README.md

 For more instructions on how to configure setup.cfg, see the [setuptools quickstart](https://setuptools.pypa.io/en/latest/userguide/quickstart.html#).

+We are not currently publishing this package to PiPI.
 To upload to PyPI follow these [instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

 ### Github actions
-Currently there are two github actions workflow that both need to be activated interactively in the repository on github.com.
+Currently there are two github actions workflow that both need to be activated manually in the repository on github.com.
 For more advanced workflows see Ole Engstrøms [IKPLS](https://github.com/Sm00thix/IKPLS/tree/main) repository

 ## Documentation